Bearer/bearer/docs/quickstart.md

 Once the scan is complete, Bearer will output a security report with details of any rules failures, as well as where in the codebase the infractions happened.

-By default the `scan` command use the SAST scanner, other [scanner types](/explanations/scanners) are available.
+By default the `scan` command uses the SAST scanner; other [scanner types](/explanations/scanners) are also available.

 ## Analyze the report